 Being the focus of the AQUA-LIT project centred on the Mediterranean, Baltic, and North Sea regions, the identified barriers, solutions, and recommendations developed for good management and prevention of marine litter from aquaculture activities are specific to the context and situation of the above-mentioned sea basins.
 However, common barriers have been identified across the three sea basins, and several solutions and general recommendations have the potential to be applicable in other sea basins in Europe.
-The AQUA-LIT transferability task has the aim to present main results and outcomes and transfer knowledge acquired during the entire lifespan of the project to stakeholders from EU outermost regions and other European sea-basins, not included in the focus of the project.
+The AQUA-LIT transferability task has the aim to present main results and outcomes and transfer knowledge acquired during the entire lifespan of the project to stakeholders from EU outermost regions and other European sea-basins (e.g., Atlantic, Black Sea), not included in the focus of the project.

-This document focuses on the transferability process to the Azores Islands and Mainland Portugal.
-The aquaculture sector in Portugal Mainland is in rapid expansion, whereas in the Azores Islands this sector is considered as an emerging one within the Blue Growth strategy.
-For these reasons, the current action plan considers both different contexts and gathers solutions, measures, and policy recommendations that could potentially be applied also to these regions contexts.
-Webinars with previously identified stakeholders have been carried out in the local language (Portuguese), in order to present the AQUA-LIT Toolbox, give a preview of their respective action plans and gather their feedback.
+The transferability process focuses mainly on the Azores Islands, Mainland Portugal, and Canary Islands, Spain.
+The aquaculture sector in the Canary Islands and Portugal Mainland are in rapid expansion; in the Azores Islands this sector is considered as an emerging one within the Blue Growth strategy.
+For these reasons, two action plans have been developed, one for the Azores Islands and Portugal Mainland, and another for the Canary Islands, Spain, which gather solutions, measures, and policy recommendations developed within the North Sea, Mediterranean Sea, and Baltic Sea frameworks, that could potentially be applied also to these regions contexts.
+Webinars with previously identified stakeholders have been carried out in their local language (Portuguese and Spanish), in order to present the AQUA-LIT Toolbox, give a preview of their respective action plans and gather their feedback.